Close Menu

 OR

-B. Marked limitation in physical functioning, and in one of the following:
+B. Marked limits in physical function and in one of the following:

 1. Understanding, remembering, or applying information; or